giakou4/Computer-Architecture/Lab2/README.md

 * cache_line = 64

 Improvement = [ CPI(old) - CPI(new) ] / [ CPI(old) ] = 0.04233924 or 4%

-Due to low l1 instruction misses, we increased the l1 data cache to 128KB which was the maximus possible.
-We tried different associativities for l1 data cache as following:
-* l1d_assoc = 2 ---> CPI = 1.06
-* l1d_assoc = 4 ---> CPI = 1.10
-* l1d_assoc = 8 ---> CPI = 1.10

-As a result l1d_assoc = 2 gave the best result.
-Note we didnt change L1 instruction cache size and associativity because the misses from instruction L1 were very low.
-Increasing cache line does not affect CPI(=ct).
-L2 cache associativity didnt seem to affect CPI, so we kept it to 8 Lastly we gave the maximum possible l2 cache size of 4MB due to high l2 misses.
-(We also observe with l1d_assoc = 16 and cache line=512 we achieve the same CPI, but it would be more expensive (see questions part 3))

 #### [2.1.3] IMPROVE _spechmmer_ BENCHMARK'S CPI